top of page

 SPEAKING

-Nthabi is a sought after global speaker and thought leader.
-Most recently she spoke at Davos 2022 on the role of clean energy in addressing resilience to climate change in Africa.
-She was invited in 2021 by the President Biden and the White House to speak at the Leaders on Climate Summit in April.
-She has taken centre stage at the Future of Energy Conference, UN’s Sustainable Energy for All and Skoll World Forum.
-She holds a Masters in Energy from Columbia University, and a BSc in Finance from the University of Cape Town, both with distinction.
+She is a sought-after global speaker on energy access, climate finance, and the energy transition in Africa.
+She has spoken at the World Economic Forum in Davos, President Biden’s Leaders Summit on Climate, the UN Sustainable Energy for All Forum, and the Skoll World Forum.
+She holds a Master’s degree in Energy from Columbia University and a BSc in Finance from the University of Cape Town, both with distinction.

 Speaking